 #3 THE SIDES

 Guacamole: I think we can all agree you gotta have some guacamole with your nachos.
 I don’t mean to be bossy, but unless you are willing to dish out $8.00 for a very small container of Mad Mexican guacamole, you need to make your own.
 All other store-bought guacamoles are pretty nasty, IMHO.
 In mere minutes you can make your own guacamole at home and it will be so, so delicious.
-This is my simple go to guacamole recipe: Mash up two ripe avocados, drizzle with juice of 1 lime, and 1 teaspoon salt.
+This is my simple go to guacamole recipe.
 Guac glory.

 Salsa: Okay, so here I concede you can get some pretty awesome ready-made salsas.
 The problem is, this pico de gallo-style salsa is soooo delicious, I really encourage you to make it for the ultimate nacho experience.
 There’s just a bit of chopping but so worth it.
 Make a big batch and watch it fly.